 I knew that anger was one of the stages of grief, but I thought that meant that I would be angry with my husband for not taking better care of himself or angry with the universe for placing me in this unwelcome and unwanted position.
 Nope, I could have had those feelings, but in all honesty, I didn’t.
 Instead, I find that I have a very short fuse with just about everything else.
 This reaction has taken me completely by surprise.

 I’m angry about things that make sense.
-I’m also angry about things that only, maybe, kinda make sense and I’m angry too, about things that rationally, make no sense whatsoever.
+I’m also angry about things that only, maybe, kinda make sense, and I’m angry, too, about things that rationally make no sense whatsoever.
 It’s as though I’ve been blowing all my emotions into a balloon that’s stretched taut and just about to burst.
 It’s the finality and the frustration of loss that has been filling that balloon.
-Once the ice cream is on the blacktop there’s no way it’s going back in the cone.
+Once the ice cream is on the blacktop, there’s no way it’s going back in the cone.
 The exasperation of that moment has to go somewhere, so it is transmuted into anger.
-There’s a fair amount of jealousy that’s trying to find release too.
-A six year old watching her classmates blissfully licking ice cream is a case in point.
-Sadness, frustration and jealousy are all swirling around together pushing at the sides of that expanding latex sphere.
+A fair amount of jealousy is trying to find release too.
+A six-year-old watching her classmates blissfully licking ice cream is a case in point.
+Sadness, frustration, and jealousy are all swirling around together, pushing at the sides of that expanding latex sphere.

 Recently, I saw Billy Elliott The Musical in Stratford, Ontario.
 In one scene, Billy is consumed with anger and frustration.
 He channels his distress into dance as a way to…as my mom used to say…get the mad out.